-Beginning May 2015, Federal Student Aid replaced the Federal PIN with a Federal Student Aid ID.
-Students and parents should apply for a FSA ID as soon as possible.
+An FSA ID gives you access to Federal Student Aid online systems and can serve as your legal signature.
+Students and parents should apply for one as soon as possible.
 The FSA ID will allow you to access to your personal information on various US Department of Education websites.
 Because your FSA ID serves as your electronic signature, the information should be kept in a secure place.

 Funding Your Education: A Guide to Federal Student Aid (pdf) The complete handbook of student financial aid.
 Included are program descriptions and eligibility requirements for the federal aid programs: Federal Pell Grants, Federal Work-Study, Federal Perkins Loans, Federal Supplemental Educational Opportunity Grant (SEOG), and Federal Parent Loan programs for undergraduate students (PLUS) and former GSL, SLS, and Federal Stafford, current Federal Stafford Subsidized and Unsubsidized Loans.

 Track the entire history of your federal student aid, from award through account closure, with The U.S. Department of Education’s central database for federal student aid.